 I especially like the *'d foods above.
 I also like lots of food that is not-starred.
 People sometimes think that vegans are raw-food anorexics on a low-calory diet of bland leafy vegetables, basically rabbits.
 I am rabbit like.
 But, I'm a big guy who likes lots of spicy food.
 Salad can be really good.
 But a plate of cold zero-calorie vegetables usually isn't an exciting meal by itself unless there is a tart or spicy dressing.
 I like unsweatened chocolate.
 And I like Mexican food.
-But this one Mexican chocolate sauce tastes horrible to me for some reason.

-Things made from animals (including fish), for example:

-(including beef, chicken, pork, dog, squirrel, whale, etc.)

-Updated text | I especially like the *'d foods above.
-I also like lots of food that is not-starred.
-People sometimes think that vegans are raw-food anorexics on a low-calory diet of bland leafy vegetables, basically rabbits.
-I am rabbit like.
-But, I'm a big guy who likes lots of spicy food.
-Salad can be really good.
-But a plate of cold zero-calorie vegetables usually isn't an exciting meal by itself unless there is a tart or spicy dressing.
-I like unsweatened chocolate.
-And I like Mexican food.
 But this one Mexican chocolate, mole, sauce tastes horrible to me for some reason.

 Things made from animals (including fish), for example:

 (including beef, chicken, pork, dog, squirrel, whale, etc.)